KohaILS/koha-manual-zh-cn/source/administration.rst

    lost item fee refund on return policy <item-fee-refund-on-return-label>`), this credit will be applied to refund the fee.

--  OVERPAYMENT (Overpayment refund): this is automatically applied to a patron's account when they paid too much for a fee.
-This is mostly used when backdating checkins where the patron has already paid the full fine.
+-  OVERPAYMENT (Over payment refund): this is automatically applied to a patron's account when they paid too much for a fee.
+This is mostly used when backdating check-ins where the patron has already paid the full fine.

 -  PAYMENT (Payment): as the name states, this is used to indicate :ref:`fee payments <pay-and-writeoff-fines-label>`.